Martina Ariano Kent

 Martina Ariano Kent (born 23 April 2007) is a Canadian pair skater.
-With former skating partner, Charly Laliberté Laurent, she is the 2025 World Junior bronze medalist, the 2023 JGP Austria champion, the 2023 JGP Hungary bronze medalist, and a two-time Canadian junior national silver medalist.
+With former skating partner, Charly Laliberté Laurent, she is the 2025 World Junior bronze medallist, the 2023 JGP Austria champion, the 2023 JGP Hungary bronze medallist, and a two-time Canadian junior national silver medallist.

 Personal life

 Ariano Kent was born on April 23, 2007 in LaSalle, Quebec, Canada.

 Career

 Early years

 Ariano Kent started learning to skate in 2016.
 Initially competing in the women's singles discipline, she was coached by Amélie Lacoste and Van Truong during the 2021–22 figure skating season in Mount Royal, Quebec and by Ian Connolly and Stéphanie Fiorito in Sainte-Julie during the 2022–23 figure skating season.

 She began competing in the pairs discipline during the 2022–23 figure skating season, teaming up with Alexis Leduc.
 The pair were coached by Ian Connolly and Maxime Deschamps in Sainte-Julie.
 Together, they won the bronze medal at the 2023 Canadian Junior Championships before parting ways following the end of the season.